devanshu0997/bitfinexcom-BFX-challenge/README.md

 ```
 make start-all
 ```
 This will start three grape containers as well as three P2P containers.
-Wait a few secconds so that all containers start properly.
+Wait a few seconds so that all containers start properly.

 1. Import the postman collection from the repository.
 2. Create a few offers from each client running on port [4000, 4001, 4002] by calling the **Create Offer** API.